 Total number of loads posted VS positive feedback and processed payments (against the initial cap of 30 loads)

 For example: 30 (initial loads) + 10 positive feedback ratings + 5 marked as paid = 45 loads at a time.
-We can then increase the payment terms from 14 days from invoice to 30 days from invoice, if requested and approved.
+If requested and approved, we can then increase the payment terms from 14 days from invoice to 30 days.

 Please keep in mind: Any negative feedback received during this period of restricted account activity will restart the evaluation process.

-It is for this reason that you are highly encouraged to communicate with your carriers or load posters, follow instructions and encourage them to leave positive feedback.
+For this reason, you are highly encouraged to communicate with your carriers or load posters, follow instructions, and encourage them to leave positive feedback.

 We also ask that you mark processed payments/invoices as ‘paid’ through our accounting system on the platform.
 This will not only raise your profile to other members looking to work with trustworthy businesses on the Exchange, but it also saves you time on admin by providing us with bank statements if you need to increase your load posting limit.